ranneyd/agate/README.md

 - Import widgets (copy/paste style) into code with `> filename`.
     - Importing copy/pastes the code THEN compiles as if they were one document. `>> filename` imports code as raw text and does not compile it.
 - Invoke templates with `| filename`.
+- Comments are C-style, `\\` denoting a single-line comment and `\**\` denoting a comment block.

 ###Templates

-- Templates define labels at top-level indentation followed by colons, such as `label:`.
+- Templates define labels with square brackets, such as `[label]`.
-    - Indentation block after a label in a template will be the default value.
-- Files that invoke templates will define the contents of these labels by putting colons followed by label names at top-level indentation, such as `:label`.
+- Files that invoke templates will define the contents of these labels by indenting after a template invocation, inserting labels with square brackets (`[label]`), then inserting template content after the labels
     - Indentation block after label will be inserted where the corresponding label in the template is.
+    - "One liners" can be written right after the name of a label.
 - Templating works like reverse widget importing.
 Code will be inserted and then the resultant file will be compiled.

 ###HTML